 A. Regulatory Planning and Review

 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
 Executive Order 13771 directs agencies to control regulatory costs through a budgeting process.
-This NPRM has not been designated a “significant regulatory action,” under Executive Order 12866.
-Accordingly, the NPRM has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance, it is exempt from the requirements of Executive Order 13771.
-This regulatory action determination is based on the ability for the bridges to open on signal after receiving at least a two hour notice by telephone from Friday at 5 p.m. to Monday at 7 a.m.
-This proposed rule also applies to opening the three subject bridges for marine vessels needing an opening due to an emergency.
+This rule has not been designated a “significant regulatory action,” under Executive Order 12866.
+Accordingly, it has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance, it is exempt from the requirements of Executive Order 13771.
+This regulatory action determination is based on the ability that vessels can still transit the bridge given advanced notice.
+This rule also applies to emergency openings.

 B. Impact on Small Entities

-While some owners or operators of vessels intending to transit under the subject bridges may be small entities, for the reasons stated in section IV.A above, this proposed rule would not have a significant economic impact on any vessel owner or operator.
-Vessels operating on Youngs Bay and the Lewis and Clark River range from small recreational vessels, sailboats, tribal fishing boats and small commercial fishing vessels.
-Vessels able to pass through the subject bridges with the draw in the closed-to-navigation position may do so at any time.
+While some owners or operators of vessels intending to transit under the bridges may be small entities, for the reasons stated in section V.A above, this rule will not have a significant economic impact on any vessel owners or operators.

 C. Collection of Information

 This rule calls for no new collection of information under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520.).